fuel/fieldset/readme.md

 $formHtml = $engine->render($form);
 ```

 It is easily possible to create your own renderer if the default one does not suit your needs.
 For an example take a look at the `SimpleRender` code and additionally [here](https://github.com/fuelphp/fieldset/wiki/Advanced-form-rendering).
+If you do make your own renderer for a UI kit or css framework then please consider submitting a pull request!